sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 *Note that the *synonyms within* each column are combine with **OR**, and the columns are combined with **AND**.

-::: eksempel Eksempel: Systematisk søk presentert via søkehistorikken i Ovid Medline
+::: eksempel Example: Systematic search presented via search history

-Nedenfor ser du et eksempel på systematisk søk med forklaring presentert via [søkehistorikken](#kombinasjon-av-s%C3%B8keord-i-databasens-s%C3%B8kehistorikk) i Ovid Medline:
+Below you see an example of systematic search with explanation presented via the [search history](internlenke) in Ovid Medline:

 | #  | Søk                                    | Resultat |
 | -- | -------------------------------------- | -------- |